nathalia-dev/doggy-walkie/README.md

 - Boostrap 4.4

-### 2) Running the aplicattion:
+### Usage 🚀:

-- the requirements.txt file has all the dependecies necessary to run the application.
+- The requirements.txt file has all the dependecies necessary to run the application.

-- Inside the folder that has the project, create de Virtual Enviroment.
-In your terminal write:
+- Inside the folder that has the project, create the Virtual Enviroment.
+In your terminal run: `python -m venv venv`.
-	- python -m venv venv

-- After created the venv, open it.
-In your terminal write:
+- After create the venv, open it.
+To do it, run: `source venv/bin/activate`.
-	- source venv/bin/activate

 - With the venv opened, its time to install all the dependecies.
+In your terminal run: `pip intall -r requirements.txt`

-In your terminal write:
+- With the venv opened, its time to install all the dependecies.
+In your terminal run:
-	- pip intall -r requirements.txt

-- now is time to run the application.
-In your terminal write:
+- Now, it's time to run the application.
+In your terminal, run: `flask run`.
-	- flask run

 _(Don't forget to create your database and run the seed.py file, if you want.)_

-### 3) Users Rules:
+### Users Rules:

 - The only thing that a not login person can do is to search for dog walker.
 They will be not allowed to see the entire profile.
 But only some informations